Overview of Key Concepts

 Module 6: Litigating Digital Rights Cases in Africa

 The doctrine of standing is commonly understood as the ability of a party to bring a matter to a particular court.
-It prescribes the right to act before a court or forum and to represent rights or interests.
-This involves an evaluation of any existing applicable restrictions on whether an individual or NGO can file a case.
+It prescribes the right to act before a court or forum and to represent specific rights or interests.
+This involves an evaluation of any existing applicable restrictions on whether an individual or organisation can file a case.
 It usually boils down to a litigant establishing their interest in a matter: who they are, how they are affected, or who they represent, or what interests they represent.
 To establish standing, a potential litigant would essentially need to demonstrate to the court that there is a sufficient connection between the issue and their interest in the issue.
 Different courts and tribunals engage with standing differently.
-Standing is usually the first procedural hurdle that needs to be overcome; accordingly, it is important to ensure what the standing requirements are before committing to a litigation strategy.
+Standing is usually the first procedural hurdle that needs to be overcome; accordingly, it is important to confirm what the standing requirements are before committing to a litigation strategy.

 Some points to consider when assessing standing: